-This 67-year-old female patient was evaluated on the Brilliance 40-channel scanner for recent head trauma.
+This 67 year-old female patient was evaluated on the Brilliance CT 40-channel scanner for recent head trauma.
 The CT scan of the brain revealed an incidentally discovered basilar artery tip aneurysm.
 CTA of the neck and Circle of Willis were performed for treatment planning purposes.

 The CTA examination of the aortic arch shows normal great vessel branching.
 There is moderate bilateral carotid bifurcation atherosclerotic calcification, but no significant flow-limiting stenosis.
 The right vertebral artery is dominant.
 There is approximately 50% stenosis at the origin of the left vertebral artery.

 Examination of the intracranial circulation shows a 10 mm basilar artery tip aneurysm with a relatively narrow neck.
 The aneurysm points superiorly and demonstrates some mild lobulation near its dome.
 No additional aneurysm is identified.